ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

      - ``--split-tasks``
      - Split each step into a different task

-The example defines HPS parameters that are accessible via the HPS web interface:
+The example defines the following HPS parameters:

 .. list-table::
    :header-rows: 1